PBeamA/Resources/LaTeX/Templates/Checklist.md

   - [ ] Tables/Figures should be referred to at least once within the text and ideally close to where the table/figure is placed.
   - [ ] Asterisks used for levels of significance should be superscripted.
   - [ ] Acronyms used should be redefined in the caption.
+  - [ ] In general, tables and figures should be centered.